One King's Way

 One King's Way is the second part of the trilogy by Harry Harrison and John Holm (Tom Shippey) that began with The Hammer and the Cross.
-The book was published in 1994.
+The book was published in 1995.

 Plot summary

 Shef is now co-king of a realm in southern Britain.
 After getting separated from his comrades in a sea battle with the Ragnarssons, he begins an epic journey through Scandinavia.
-Also travelling through Scandinavia is Bruno, a Christian knight in search of the Holy Lance, hoped to restore the empire of Charlemagne.
+Also travelling through Scandinavia is Bruno, a Christian knight in search of the Holy Lance, hoping to restore the empire of Charlemagne.
 The book was followed by the final part of the trilogy, King and Emperor.